Updated: Sep 18

 Lubricating eye drops, or “natural tears,” can soothe irritation or burning in the eye.

 Eye drops can help relieve the symptoms of all types of pinkeye.
 They help to flush out allergens, irritants, and discharge.

 OK, what about those of us who are actually looking for information on how to stop the actual infection?
 What about preventing it to begin with?
-Or are these things that require a doctorate, and prescribed "medication"?
-Are we who have no authority over the prescribing or "practising" of medicine allowed to do anything in our own homes without the authorization of the licensed experts?
+Or is that something which requires a doctorate or an authorized prescription?
+I become increasingly aware that the article is not focused on the principle of healing at all.

 Some over-the-counter medications can help minimize pinkeye symptoms.